 The patent positions of companies engaged in the development and commercialization of biotechnology and software are particularly uncertain.
 Court rulings may narrow the scope of patent protection available in certain circumstances and weaken the rights of patent owners in certain situations.
 We cannot predict how decisions by the courts, the U.S. Congress or the USPTO may impact the value of our patents.
 Any similar adverse changes in the patent laws of other jurisdictions could also have a material adverse effect on our business, financial condition and results of operations.
-Depending on future actions by the U.S. Congress, the federal courts and the USPTO, the laws and regulations governing patents could change in unpredictable ways that could have a material adverse effect on our ability to protect and enforce our intellectual property in the future.
-Any of the foregoing could have a material adverse effect on our business, financial conditions.
+Depending on future actions by the U.S. Congress, the federal courts and the USPTO, the laws and regulations governing patents could change in unpredictable ways that could have a material adverse effect on our existing patent portfolio and our ability to protect and enforce our intellectual property in the future.
+Any of the foregoing could have a material adverse effect on our business, financial condition and results of operations.